Article Tags: Nutrition | seasonal health | prevention | health education | integrative medicine

 How much sun exposure is needed

 Most people can produce enough vitamin D from sunlight from late March or early April to the end of September.
-To get enough vitamin D, you can try exposing your face, arms, hands, and legs to the sun for 5–30 minutes, either daily or at least twice a week.
-People with darker skin may need more time in the sun.
+To get enough vitamin D, you can try exposing your face, arms, hands, and legs to the sun for 15–30 minutes, either daily or at least twice a week.
+People with darker skin may need more time in the sun, and it appears that the darker the skin, the less vitamin D is made.

 Risks of too much sun exposure